gelamari/RenameJPEG/JPEGProject/README.txt

-# RenameJPEG
-Using a Client Excel Sheet rename all the .jpg files in a folder in order of the excel sheet.

 #Potential Errors

 1. If you have a lastname firstname combination that repeats in the client sheet it will error out.